Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    Value `null` when:

-   * A flair has never been assigned to the current user before in this subreddit.
+   * There is no user context.

-   * There is no user context."
+   * Object was retrieved from a search."

 Actions
 -------